Configuration

 • ShinyProxy redirects the user to the URL specified in the proxy.saml.logout-url property or if this is not setup to the login page of ShinyProxy.

-Note: when using this option it is a good idea to set the proxy.saml.logout-url property to /logout-success.
+When using this option it is a good idea to set the proxy.saml.logout-url property to /logout-success.
 This will prevent the user from being redirect to the login page again.
 Otherwise, the user would automatically get logged in again, because the session at the IDP still exists.

 SameSiteCookies and SAML